Welcome to the Rehabilitation Counseling Program!

 Rehabilitation and Mental Health Counseling Program, M.S.

-The Rehabilitation and Mental Health Counseling Master of Science program at the CSU-Fresno had a regularly scheduled site review by the Council on Rehabilitation Education (CORE) www.core-rehab.org February 25-27, 2009.
-The program is fully accredited by CORE until 2018 when the program will be re-reviewed.
-The program is currently seeking accreditation through the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The Rehabilitation Counseling Master of Science program at the CSU-Fresno had a regularly scheduled site review by the Council on Rehabilitation Education (CORE) www.core-rehab.org February 25-27, 2009.
+The program is fully accredited by CORE until 2018, however, the program is presently seeking accreditation through the Council for Accreditation of Counseling and Related Educational Programs (CACREP).

 The program is a 60-unit program that admits approximately 30 students per year and takes an average of 5 semesters or 2.5 years to complete.
 Average cost to complete the program is $19,000 over a period of 2.5 years.

-The Program was recently ranked Top 25 in the Nation by the U.S. News and World Report.
+The Program is ranked among the top 25 programs in the nation by the U.S. News and World Report.
 Student outcomes are evaluated each year using field-site evaluation and learning objective rubrics as a part of the overall program evaluation.
-The Program has a total of two Federal RSA training grants that generate a total of $238,619 each year in student support in the form of four (4) semesters of paid tuition and related expenses.
+The Program has a total of one federal Rehabilitation Services Administration (RSA) training grant, which generates an average of $130,000 each year specifically for student support in the form of four (4) semesters of paid tuition and related expenses.
 Recently, the state of CA passed statutory requirements for the Licensed Professional Clinical Counselor (LPCC).
-Rehabilitation counseling students have taken additional units and met additional criteria toward this licensure.
+Rehabilitation counseling students have taken additional units and met additional criteria toward this license.

 Currently, the graduate programs have a total of 67 students.
 Admission rates have been steady over the past three years taking in 26 students in 2015-2016, 30 students in 2014-15, 20 students in 2013-14, and 42 students in 2012-13.

-For the 2014-2015 academic year, a total of 33 students graduated from the program.
-In 2013-14, 25 students graduated and in 2012-2013, a total of 35 students completed the program.
+During the 2014-2015 academic year (AY), a total of 33 students graduated from the program.
+In 2013-2014, 25 students graduated and in 2012-2013, a total of 35 students completed the program.
 All students passed their clinical coursework (100%).
-In 2013-14, 73% percent of students passed their Comprehensive Exam on their first attempt, 25% passed on their second attempt.
+In the 2014-2015 AY, 63% of students passed the comprehensive examination on the first attempt and 100% passed on their second attempt.
 Forty percent (40%) of last year's graduates completed the program with the Master's of Science in Rehabilitation Counseling and the Certified Rehabilitation Counseling (CRC) credential.
 Approximately, 81% of graduates from the program find employment within six months of completion.